Siming (deity): Powers and duties

 As a deity Siming takes his, her, or their place in a complex cosmological system of Chinese religion and mythology.
 Over time, this system became a visualization of a complex cosmology including the elaboration of a heavenly bureaucracy, somewhat parallel to the earthly bureaucracy of the Chinese state, and invoking the same sort of explicit hierarchy.

-Siming's special concern (and power) is the balancing of yin and yang (Hawkes 2011 (1985), 109).
+Siming's special concern (and power) is the balancing of yin and yang.
 Of particular relevance here is the relation between yin and yang balance and human health, and the importance to individual human health of such balance, as articulated in traditional Chinese medicine.
 Siming has the power to balance or unbalance yin and yang, and thus to lengthen or shorten human lifespans, or to provide health or prolong illness.